Valium (Diazepam) Addiction Treatment Centers

 Take our free, 5-minute “Am I Addicted to Benzodiazepines” self-assessment below if you think you or someone you love might be struggling with Valium addiction.
 The evaluation consists of yes or no questions that are intended to be used as an informational tool to assess the severity and probability of a substance use disorder.
 Substance use disorders should be diagnosed by professionals using these diagnostic criteria after thorough patient assessment.
 This self-assessment is free and confidential and may serve as an indicator of a potential addiction but should not replace a diagnosis from a professional treatment provider.

-What are the Health Risks of Valium Abuse?
+What Are the Health Risks of Valium Misuse?

 Valium abuse is associated with a range of long-term physical and mental health effects.
 Whether a person will experience long-term effects, and the intensity of these effects, often depends on how much and how long the drug was being used.